SuperOfficeDocs/superoffice-docs/user-guide/en/howto/bulk-update.md

 7. Click **Update**.
 The **Confirm** dialog opens, showing a summary of the updates.

     > [!NOTE]
-    > Once the updates have been applied, they cannot be undone.
+    > After an update is applied, it cannot be undone.

 8. Click **Yes** to implement the changes to the selected records.